denisstrizhkin/simetra/README.md

 # SIMETRA.
-Rating of Russian cities by quality of public transport
+Rating of Russian cities by quality of a public transport

 The projects has been done for free by the group of students of Peter the Great St.Petersburg Polytechnic University.